adamsilver/fdpb/03-Book-A-Flight.md

 document.documentElement.className = 'enhanced';
 ```

-While we're at it we may want to consider limiting how many seats users can select based on how many passengers are flying.
-Radio buttons don't need this treatment as the user won't be able to select more than one.
+While we're at it we should consider limiting how many seats users can select based on how many passengers they stated are travelling.
+Radio buttons don't need this enhancement, they afford that only one is selectable.
 In the case of checkboxes, the user may select more than their quota.
-In doing so they'll get an error once they submit.
+When they do, they'll see an error on submit.

-Without user research we don't know if this is a problem or not.
-If research proves it is one, we can limit the selection through Javascript.
-One way to do this is to disable the reamining seats as soon as they reach the limit.
+Without user research it's hard to know if this is a problem.
+If research proves it is, we can limit selection with Javascript.
+One way to do this is to disable the remaining seats as soon as the limit is reached.
 But what if the user wants to choose another seat as a replacement?
 If we disable the remaining seats the interface won't respond.

-Savvy users may realise the need to deselect their currently selected seat before selecting another.
-Less savvy users, however, might not.
-Instead, we should do the hard work so users don't have to, again by enhancing the interaction with Javascript.
-That is, as if the user has reached their quota and selects another seat, the script should uncheck the previous selection automatically.
-Here's the final script:
+Savvy users may realise they have to deselect currently-selected seats first.
+Less savvy users probably won't.
+We should do the hard work for them.
+That is, as if the user reaches their quota and selects another seat, simply uncheck the previous selection automatically.

 ```JS
 function SeatEnhancer(max) {